-The reactor vessel cleanup well pumps, P-2A/B, are provided with low level setpoint trips to ensure that the pumps do not operate under potential cavitation conditions.
-Also, a low level in an ion exchanger will trip its forwarding pump and terminate flow to that ion exchanger.
+The reactor vessel cleanup well pumps, P-2A/B, are provided with low level setpoint trips, and alarm LAL-2A, to ensure that the pumps do not operate under potential cavitation conditions.
+Also, a low level in an ion exchanger will trip its forwarding pump and terminate flow from that ion exchanger.
 Additionally, a high level in the ion exchanger would terminate flow to that ion exchanger by closing its inlet valve, and also would stop its forwarding pump.
-These trips are taken from a conductivity level probe in the ion exchangers.
+These trips are taken from a conductivity level r.obe in the ion exchangers.
 A low level in the IIF will trip pumps P-2A and P-2B.